sparker888/wri-case-study/src/app/page.md

 ## Project Summary (i.e. the bottom line)

 The WRI website project was a huge success.
 We met our key goals and objectives and are well on our way to accomplishing our longer-term objectives.
-Most importantly, the project exceeded expectations and delivered measurable result!.
+Most importantly, the project exceeded expectations and delivered measurable result!

 ## Event Attendance Totals